vdesabou/kafka-docker-playground/replicator/connect/README.md

-# Multi Data Center and single views
+# Using Confluent Replicator as connector

 ## Description